-About this blogThe JMP Blog is the official blog about JMP software from SAS, which links rich statistics with graphics, in memory and on the desktop.
-Contributors to the blog are members of the JMP family: from R&D, marketing, training, technical support and sales.
-Join the JMP User Community to ask your JMP questions, and share your expertise and JMP files: community.jmp.com
+About this blogThe official blog about JMP software from SAS, which links rich statistics with graphics, in memory and on the desktop.
+Contributors to the blog are members of the extended JMP family: from R&D, marketing, training, technical support and sales, as well as guest bloggers.
+Join us also in the JMP User Community, where you can ask your JMP questions, share your expertise, and get scripts and sample data: community.jmp.com

 Connect with JMP:

-TagsAcademic Add-Ins Analytical Application Development Analytics Background Maps Celebrating Statisticians Clinical Clinical Trials Control Charts Customer Stories Data Visualization Design of Experiments (DOE) Discovery Discovery Summit Discovery Summit Keynote Exploratory Data Analysis Genomics Graph Builder Innovators' Summit Interactive Data Mining JMP - General JMP 7 JMP 8 JMP 9 JMP 10 JMP 11 JMP 12 JMP Clinical JMP Genomics JMP Pro JMP Scripting Language JMP User Conference Life Sciences Modeling People Behind JMP Quality Improvement Reliability SAS Global Forum SAS Integration Statistics Tips and Tricks Training Users Groups Visual Six Sigma Year of Statistics
+TagsAcademic Add-Ins Analytical Application Development Analytics Background Maps Celebrating Statisticians Clinical Clinical Trials Customer Stories Data Visualization Design of Experiments (DOE) Discovery Discovery Summit Discovery Summit Keynote Exploratory Data Analysis Fitness and Food Genomics Graph Builder Innovators' Summit Interactive Data Mining JMP - General JMP 7 JMP 8 JMP 9 JMP 10 JMP 11 JMP 12 JMP 12 Preview JMP Clinical JMP Genomics JMP Pro JMP Scripting Language JMP User Conference Life Sciences Modeling People Behind JMP Quality Improvement SAS Global Forum SAS Integration Statistics Tips and Tricks Training Users Groups Visual Six Sigma Year of Statistics

 Subscribe to this blog